sindresorhus/react-router-util/readme.md

 ### `<AuthenticatedRoute/>`

 An authenticated version of [`<Route/>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Route.md).
 You pass it an `isAuthenticated` prop with a boolean of whether it's authenticated.
-If it's truthy, it will render the given `component` or redirect to the given `redirectTo` path.
-If it's falsy, it will redirect to `/login` or `loginPath` if specified.
+If it's `true`, it will render the given `component` or redirect to the given `redirectTo` path.
+If it's `false`, it will redirect to `/login` or `loginPath` if specified.
 It accepts all the props `<Route/>` accepts except for `render`.
 Additional props are passed to the `component`.
+You can also pass it children.

 Before: